alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 **(15).** We believe that Allah is above His heavens, over His Throne, distinct from His creation.

+**(16).** We hold that Iman (faith) is belief in the heart, words on the tongue and actions of the body, and that Iman may increase or decrease.

-**(16).** We do not declare a Muslim to be an unbeliever due to a major sin so long as his sin does not reach the level of kufr (disbelief).
+**(17).** We do not declare a Muslim to be an unbeliever due to a major sin so long as his sin does not reach the level of kufr (disbelief).

 ---
 ### Our Aims